Solopreneurs

 Email sequences are where ChatGPT's chain prompting advantage becomes obvious.
 A good welcome sequence tells a story across 5-7 emails.
 Each email needs to reference what came before, escalate the relationship, and build toward an action.

 With ChatGPT, you prompt the entire sequence strategy first: "Here's the sequence arc, here's the audience's journey, here's where each email sits in the awareness spectrum."
 Then you generate each email in the same conversation.
 The AI remembers what Email 1 said when it's writing Email 5.
 The sequence feels cohesive.
+If you want to see what a strong AI-built sequence looks like in practice, the AI email welcome sequence walkthrough covers the exact approach.

 Jasper treats each email as a separate generation.
 You can use the email template for individual emails, but the tool doesn't natively maintain sequence-level context.
 Each email starts fresh.
 The result is emails that work individually but don't flow as a connected narrative.